- About the School

 Students selected for the program participate – some of them via videoconference – in an intensive seminar in the spring semester of each year during which they research and hear from experts on a topic that will become the basis of a national investigation.
 The students then move into paid summer fellowships, during which they work out of the Cronkite School’s digital media complex in downtown Phoenix for 10 weeks in the summer.
 The fellows travel the country and sometimes go abroad to report stories and produce content for publication or broadcast across a number of platforms.

-The student works gets wide national distribution through partnerships with The Washington Post, MSNBC.com and the Washington-based Center for Public Integrity.
+The student works gets wide national distribution through partnerships with The Washington Post, nbcnews.com and the Washington-based Center for Public Integrity.

-Students work under the direction of leading news veterans, including Leonard Downie Jr., former executive editor of The Washington Post, and Steve Doig, Knight Chair in Journalism and an expert in computer-assisted reporting.
+Students work under the direction of leading news veterans, including Leonard Downie Jr., former executive editor of The Washington Post; Jacquee Petchel, former senior editor for investigations and enterprise at The Houston Chronicle; and Steve Doig, Knight Chair in Journalism and an expert in computer-assisted reporting.
 Their work has been recognized with numerous awards from the Online News Association, the Society of Professional Journalists and the Society of News Design, among others.

 Other members of the summer News21 team include Retha Hill, former vice president for content for BET Interactive and director of the Cronkite School's Digital Media Innovation and Entrepreneurship Lab, who serves as the newsroom's digital leader, collaborating with students on how to best tell their investigative stories in innovative and compelling ways on multiple platforms; Steve Doig, a Pulitzer Prize-winning computer-assisted-reporting specialist and the school's Knight Chair in Journalism, who provides data analysis expertise and support; Micah Jamison, chief Web developer for the Innovation and Entrepreneurship Lab, who works with fellows throughout the summer to help operationalize their digital visions and innovations; and Associate Dean Kristin Gilger, former deputy managing editor of The Arizona Republic, who provides project oversight.